Jensen’s manages five tennis centres for the City of Sydney under the brand name City Community Tennis.

 Established in the 1930s by Eddie Jensen Jensen’s Tennis is still a family owned business.
 The culture at Jensen’s is personal, informal, good-humoured, genuine, caring, spontaneous and inclusive.
 You do not have to be a member to play at City Community Tennis however membership will provide you with a range of discounts including player registration with Tennis NSW which gives you personal injury insurance and the ability to enter Tennis Australia tournaments and competitions.
 Jensen’s also plants a tree for every new and renewing member as part of our carbon offset program so Become a Member Today!

-We service the CBD of Sydney and surrounding communities of Surry Hills, Redfern, Chippendale, Glebe, Alexandria, Rosebery and Beaconsfield and also host the University of Technology Sydney (UTS) Tennis Club.
-Being within walking distance to the heart of Sydney and other local universities (Sydney Institute Ultimo TAFE and the University of Sydney) adds to the cosmopolitan and international mix of players here.
+City Community Tennis services many communities in Sydney including Surry Hills, Redfern, Chippendale, Glebe, Alexandria, Rosebery and Beaconsfield and also hosts the University of Technology Sydney (UTS) Tennis Club.
+Being within walking distance to the heart of Sydney and other local universities (Sydney Institute Ultimo TAFE and the University of Sydney) adds to a uniquely cosmopolitan and international mix of players and staff.

 In 1931, Eddie took on five courts in Roslyn Gardens, Rushcutters Bay.
 His dashing good looks and cosmopolitan style contributed to his enormous success in his ambition to become one of Sydney’s leading tennis coaches.
 He turned down an offer from John Hopman to teach at the King of Siam’s court (Thailand) and another offer for a position in Monaco because he was keen to build his business in Sydney.
 He eventually opening additional courts at Kings Cross where the El Alamane Fountain now stands and another in Double Bay on the site of the Golden Sheaf Hotel.